Piasttorun/tech242-2-tier-deploy-with-world-api/AWS-VPC/README.md

 The database needs to be private, you want the best security for the databases, GDPR, law suits etc.
 ## ![Alt text](image-1.png)
 ## ![Alt text](image-2.png)
+# An ised on CIDR, the first part is the enforced Ip and the number after the "/" is the amouont of pits from left to right which format is enforced.
 # order of work
 ##
 - vpc